-NPCollege main campus is housed in an air-conditioned facility at 4105 South Street, Lakewood CA 90712 on the corner of Lakewood Blvd. and South St. Eight classrooms where students receive lectures from their curriculum and three of these classrooms include laboratory areas where the students complete their lab training with practical equipment, as found in private industry.
+NPCollege main campus is housed in an air-conditioned facility at 4105 & 4102 South Street, Lakewood, CA 90712 on the corner of Lakewood Blvd. and South St. There are eight classrooms where students receive a curriculum-based lecture.
+Four of these classrooms include laboratory areas where the students complete their lab training with practical equipment, as found in private industry.
 All classrooms are equipped with instructor computers and overhead projectors for presentations and viewing online materials.
 A Learning Resource Center allows students to access online resources during normal business hours to conduct research, complete assignments, reviews, job search, and much more.
 Free student WIFI is available for students to access online learning resources from their devices.
 The facilities also include a reception area, restrooms and break areas, Admissions, Financial Aid, Student Services, Career Services, and administrative staff offices.
 The facilities provide a pleasant, efficient atmosphere for adult education and training.
-The typical classroom/lab area holds a maximum of 15 students.
-Free parking provided for our students northeast from the facility.
+The typical classroom/lab area holds a maximum of 20 students.
+Free parking is provided for our students northeast of the facility.
 NPCollege's facilities and equipment comply with all local, state, and federal safety and health rules and regulations.